 Some attractions offer “fast track” admissions to Dublin Pass holders and select local businesses offer discounts and complimentary items if you flash your Dublin Pass.
 You will also receive a free guidebook with each Dublin Pass you purchase.
-(The guidebook is really quite nice.
-It is pocket sized and filled with colorful images- the kids will love it!)
+(The guidebook is really quite nice, conveniently pocket sized and with a map so you can plan activities based on location.)

 If you don’t plan to pick up your car until after your time in Dublin the Dublin Pass also includes a one-way trip from the Dublin airport to the city center via Aircoach.

 Buying a Dublin Pass

 You will want to buy your Dublin Pass online before your trip to get the best deal.
 You can choose to have it shipped to you- in which case order as soon as you know your travel dates- or you can arrange to pick it up at the Dublin airport or the Tourism Center on Suffolk St. The Dublin Pass is valid for 12 months from date of purchase; your usage dates beginning the first time you use it.

 The Dublin Pass can be purchased in 1, 2, 3 and 6 day durations.

 Is a Dublin Pass Right for You?

 That will, of course, depend on what you plan to do in Dublin.
 If you have only one day in Dublin- the day your flight lands- then I would say you may not get your money’s worth.
 But if you pair one of Dublin’s hostels or less expensive hotels with a Dublin Pass for 2 or 3 days, you’ll enjoy everything the city has to offer without breaking your budget.

 Here is a sample 2 day Dublin itinerary, created with a family of 4; 2 adults, 2 children.